 All permitted cheerleading specialty skills, including tumbling, partner stunts, pyramids and jumps for the Game Day Divisions must follow the 2022-23 NFHS Spirit Rules Book.
 Please see additional specific skill restrictions below for each category.
 All skills should be carefully reviewed and supervised by a qualified adult advisor/director/coach.

 A. Categories/Divisions

-There are three stand-alone categories and one combined category.
-Qualification to attend Spirit and Jr. Nationals is required to compete in any of the Game Day categories below.
-Qualification is not required for teams attending Collegiate Championships.
+There are three stand-alone categories.
+Qualification to attend Jr. Nationals is required to compete in any of the Game Day categories below.